 ©Tyler T. Photography/Shutterstock.com

-About: The Buff Orpington is typically a buff color.
+The Buff Orpington is typically a buff color.
 They start as little yellow chicks and then get slightly darker feathers.
-These chickens breeds are capable of surviving tough weather and they lay brown eggs.
-These types of chickens are perfect for people that want to farm chickens for eggs and meat.
+These chicken breeds are capable of surviving tough weather, and they lay brown eggs.
+Buff Orpingtons are large birds, weighing six to ten pounds, and are excellent egg producers, laying around 250 to 300 eggs per year.

 3. Leghorn Chicken